casualGamer-dev/Nuon/.gitlab/issue_templates/Bug.md

 ### Environment

-- Which version of Tor are you using?
+- Which version of Nuon are you using?
 Run `tor --version` to get the version if you are unsure.
 - Which operating system are you using?
 For example: Debian GNU/Linux 10.1, Windows 10, Ubuntu Xenial, FreeBSD 12.2, etc.
 - Which installation method did you use?
 Distribution package (apt, pkg, homebrew), from source tarball, from Git, etc.